phudson-ch/companies-house-java-style/README.md

 2) Add this repository as a read-only source in Preferences → Tools → Settings Repository.
 3) Check that the CompaniesHouseStyle scheme is selected in Preferences -> Editor -> Code Style -> Java.

-BTW: if you have an SSH error [known bug] synchonising to your personal GitHub settings repository, you may need to convert [take a backup first] your ed25519 SSH private key to PEM [old] format using:
+BTW: if you have an SSH error [known bug] synchronising to your personal GitHub settings repository, you may need to convert [take a backup first] your ed25519 SSH private key to PEM [old] format using:

 `ssh-keygen -p -f <ed25519-file> -m pem -P passphrase -N passphrase`